Urban Ecologies

 By Richard Lowenberg

-A series of approximately 300 small colorful Amenita-like ceramic mushrooms will be produced to be sporadically and secretly placed under cover of night around selected Santa Fe Railyard Park grounds, on selected Spring 2021 dates.
-The mushrooms are to be found, foraged and kept by those who encounter them over following days, as a gift.
-The stems will be hollow, containing a removable paper message, asking for locative contact.
-A project website and interactive map will be created to geographically track the mushrooms’ mycorrhizal economic paths, as artful representation of our community’s fungible gift economy.
-A public “Art + Economics” workshop and discussion will also be scheduled, attempting to make visible and visceral, economic understandings and practices for how to balance our local economy, Earth’s economy, and for re-inhabiting the original Greek radical root word ‘oiconomia’: care of home.
+A series of approximately 300 small colorful Amenita-like ceramic mushrooms were sporadically and secretly placed under cover of night around selected Santa Fe Railyard Park grounds.
+The mushrooms were to be found, foraged and kept by those who encountered them, as a gift.
+The stems were hollow, containing a removable paper message, asking for locative contact.
+A project website and interactive map was created to geographically track the mushrooms’ mycorrhizal economic paths, as artful representation of our community’s fungible gift economy.
+A public “Art + Economics” workshop and discussion also was held, attempting to make visible and visceral, economic understandings and practices for how to balance our local economy, Earth’s economy, and for re-inhabiting the original Greek radical root word ‘oiconomia’: care of home.

 A Drop of Water